jazminejose/pocket-change/README.md

 ## Usage

-Once the source code has been downloaded and the dependencies have been installed, run 'npm start' to initialize the application.
+Once the source code has been downloaded and the dependencies have been installed, run `npm start` to initialize the application.
 You will need to create a .env file and create the database.

 ## Credits:
 Creators: <br>